sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/snowflake/snowflake-keypair.rst

 Snowflake Key-Pair Authentication
 =======

-Sparkflows provides the capability to create "Snowflake Connection" and use the connection to access various resources, using Key-Pair Authentication.
+Sparkflows provides the capability to create "Snowflake Connection" and use the connection to access various resources using Key-Pair Authentication.

-Follow the steps below to create a Snowflake connection using Key-Pair authentication:
+Follow the steps below to create a **Snowflake connection using Key-Pair Authentication**:

 Step 1 : Navigate to Connections Page
 -------------